AIR's Full Spectrum Storytelling Intensive

 These audio-first intensives designed by AIR in partnership with UnionDocs expose producers to a broad range of creative approaches to storytelling and an expanded set of technical skills.
 They offer key ideas and sharpened tools for navigating your own path through the 21st century multimedia environment.

 Over the course of a week, producers will learn from a team of accomplished guest speakers -- experts drawn from public broadcast journalism, network technology, and media art who will take up to 14 producers (for each intensive) on a week-long excursion through storytelling to sound processing to interactive design and more.
-Hands-on exercises and work-in-progress critique will put this new knowledge into practice.
+Indie producer and seasoned teacher, Michael May, will lead the charge.

 All classes take place at UnionDocs in the Williamsburg neighborhood of Brooklyn.
-There will be an evening excursion (Wednesday), a happy hour (Monday), and a UnionDocs event (Friday).
+There will be an evening excursion (date TBD), a happy hour (Monday), and a lunch on Monday.
 Participation is encouraged, but optional.

 December 15 - 19, 2014